DCF Foster Family/Kinship Social Worker (FFSW/KSW)

 Payment Assistance Hotline

-Call here for questions or issues about your foster parent payments (including extras like holiday, birthday and clothing).
+Call or email the Payment Assistance hotline for questions or issues about your foster care payments (including extras like holiday, birthday and clothing).

 Please call your Family Resource or Adoption Worker for more information regarding: